freeCodeCamp/freeCodeCamp/guide/english/html/attributes/img-width-attribute/index.md

 ## Img Width Attribute

 The HTML 'width' attribute refers to the width of an image.
 The value in the quotations is the amount of pixels.
+___
+Downsizing a large image with the height and width attributes forces a user to download the large image (even if it looks small on the page).
+To avoid this, rescale the image with a program before using it on a page.
+___
 For example, if you already have a link to an image set up via the `src` attribute you can add the width attribute like so:
 ```html
 <!DOCTYPE html>